judasgutenberg/twiboot_for_arduino/README.md

 For now this version is bulky and requires at least a 2k bootloader partition in the flash.
 If you set UART_DEBUG to 1, you will require a 4k boot partition.
 But the UART is really only good for debugging; if it is enabled, the bootloader fails about half the time.
 Otherwise the bootloader is extremely reliable.
 I have tested it by going back and forth between two different firmware versions dozens of times and the correct firmware boots up every time without failure.
 Using my ESP8266 Remote Master to flash a firmware hosted on an Apache server, it typically takes 30 seconds to flash a 12kilobyte Atmega328p firmware.

-I have only tested this new version on Atmega328ps, Atmega644ps, and Atmega2560s and am skeptical that AVRs with I2C emulated by bit-banging will work, though apparently the original twiboot supported that.
+I have only tested this new version on Atmega328ps, Atmega644ps, and Atmega2560s and am skeptical that AVRs with I2C emulated via USI will work, though apparently the original twiboot supported that.
 If you want to skip the hassle of recompiling, I've got pre-compiled versions for the microcontrollers I have tested it on.

 ## Devices Supported in This Version ##
 Currently the following AVR MCUs are supported: